International Alliance of Indigenous Nurses (IAIN)

 The alliance seeks to advance the critical work and professional recognition of Indigenous nurses worldwide and promote health equity through a strong global identity.
 We share a commitment to continuing to honour our cultural traditions and knowledges, and to acknowledging our extraordinary stories of survival and resilience in the face of colonisation, and its historical and contemporary consequences.

 Indigenous nurses have a long history of providing leadership within our families, communities, workplaces, and broader health-related systems and sectors.
-The new alliance will demonstrate and strengthen our capacity to provide global leadership in advancing health equity and self-determination of Indigenous Peoples around the world.
+The new alliance will demonstrate and strengthen our capacity to provide global leadership in advancing health equity and self-determination of Indigenous People around the world.

 The Alliance currently includes nurses from Aotearoa, Australia, Canada, Hawai’i, and the Sámi people.